Ambulence/UniTestProject/README.md

   5. **Click Save and Publish.** Create several entries with different data.

-  6. Set Role and Permission: Click on the General Settings icon Settings at the bottom of the main navigation
+  6. **Set Role and Permission:** Click on the General Settings icon Settings at the bottom of the main navigation

       Under Users & Permissions Plugin, choose Roles.

       Click the Public role.

+      Scroll down under Permissions.

+      In the Permissions tab, find Restaurant and click on it.

+      Click the checkboxes next to find and findOne.

+      Finally, click **Save**.

+  ____
+  Use this hint if you need [Step 3.
+Set Roles & Permissions] (https://docs.strapi.io/dev-docs/quick-start#_1-install-strapi-and-create-a-new-project)